PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/ObjectOrientedProgrammingWithC#/Chapter7_WorkingWithGenericsAndNetCollections.md

 }
 ```

 Here the first method prints the type of "T".
 This will be helpful to identify the type when we will run the program.
 And another method is returning the local variable "ob".
-And here is we notice that we are returning "T" from the method "GetPrice".
+And here we notice that we are returning "T" from the method "GetPrice".

 Now if we focus on our main method, we will see the first line we are instantiating our generic class Price with a type parameter as int and passing an integer value 55 to the constructor.